 But beyond changing your daily routine and family life, working from home can be doing something else – exposing you and your family to more cybercrime.

 Many home computers and networks don’t have the same type of managed security protection that business environments do, but they’ve become just as targeted thanks to the surge in remote work.
+To avoid this users can use multi-factor authentication.
+If you are confused, the purpose and meaning of multi-factor authentication defined here.

 Hackers have taken notice that the transmission of business data has shifted from business networks to home networks.
 This has led to a significant rise in attacks on residential computers, routers, and other devices.